reflectoring/reflectoring.github.io/_posts/2021-05-14-Spring-Boot-TestConfiguration.md

 ## Introducing @TestConfiguration

-We use the `@TestConfiguration` annotation during unit testing of Spring Boot applications for creating custom beans and/or overriding the behavior of specific beans.
+We use the `@TestConfiguration` annotation during unit testing of Spring Boot applications for creating custom beans and/or overriding a specific beans definition.

 Let us see an example ...

-Let us assume that, we have a service implementation, which talks to an external REST API to get some data.
+Assume that, we have a service implementation, which talks to an external REST API to get data.
 The service completes its operation once the data is fetched from the API.

 The service uses [Spring WebClient](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/reactive/function/client/WebClient.html) to invoke the REST API.
-WebClient is a non-blocking, reactive client for making HTTP requests that works over the HTTP/1.1 protocol.

-During application runtime, we create the `WebClient` bean instance with appropriate configurations such as domain,port, TLS version, request/response handlers, Metrics, default headers, etc.,
+A WebClient instance will be created as a bean with an appropriate configuration set and injected into the service class.

-However, during testing, the `WebClient` is not required to be configured with such a full configuration.
-What the service needs is, a simple instance of `WebClient`, that is configured to talk to a mock web server.
+During testing, we will not require to configure the WebClient.
+Instead, a simple instance of WebClient is sufficient to inject into the service implementation.

-We can use `@TestConfiguration` annotation to create a `WebClient` bean with less configuration and override the original `WebClient` bean during testing.
+We can use `@TestConfiguration` annotation to create a `WebClient` bean with less configuration and override the original `WebClient` bean during testing:

-Let us create a simple version of `WebClient` bean that can be used during testing:

 ```java
 @TestConfiguration